Frequently Asked Questions

 Why isn’t the design blackened like most hand-stamped jewelry?

-An I AMulet is a tool you wear for yourself and no one else.
-An evil eye doesn’t have to be visible for it to protect and support you.
+An I AMulet is a tool you wear for yourself and no one else, and an amulet doesn’t have to be visible for it to provide protection and support.
 Folk who want to know more about it will ask, and they probably will!

 Why are the I AMulet gemstone talisman pendants interchangeable?